Cantara/HTTPLoadTest-Baseline/README.md

 point for for software which are expected to grow and flourish in different ways which are not easy to parameterize in early stages.
 It should be usable for quite a few settings, but is expected to grow in different directions.
 We would love to receive pull-request for enhancements both on current codebase and extensibillity features.

 Why another load-test OpenSource project?
 We think this is a reasonable question.
-There exist quite a few "full-fladged" alternatives.
+There exist quite a few "full-fledged" alternatives.
 Our concern is that the uptake of those solutions are way below what the industry need, and this is an attempt to try to offer a different alternative which may or may not fulfill you needs/requirements.
 And coming from development backgrounds, we hope that a baseline you might contribute to, or just form and change to your requirements/needs might increase the quality of produces software by making it less "expensive" to add this type of quality processes into your software development process.